 New York's Preparation for Nuclear War

 Following the inventory, I questioned Dr. Lade why the stockpile of medicines had expiration dates of 1952 and 1953.
 Dr. Lade replied that the Office of Medical Defense was created from the fear of a nuclear attack.
-Hospital equipment and various Medicines and hospital equipment were quickly acquired and stored, but as tensions eased, the legislature did not appropriate funds to restock medicines or maintain or purchase updated hospital equipment.
+Hospital equipment and various medicines were quickly acquired and stored, but as tensions eased, the legislature did not appropriate funds to restock medicines or maintain or purchase updated hospital equipment.
 I asked Dr. Lade when, after a nuclear attack, he would know when to come out of his bomb shelter to take charge of distributing the medicines and equipment.
 He just laughed and told me that he had no bomb shelter, as he believed that no one would survive such an attack.
-He said he didn’t even know if the hospital equipment would still work since it had been stored in various places and never routinely checked.
+He said he didn’t know if the hospital equipment would still work since it had been stored in various places and never routinely checked.

 Friday, November 01, 2019